dviravr/sw_systems_hw2/README.md

 # sw_systems_hw2

-this reposotory was given as an assignment in a systems programming course at Ariel University.
+This reposotory was given as an assignment in a systems programming course at Ariel University.

 The assignment was to build a bank containing 50 accounts.
 And you can do the following by tapping the appropriate character: